STEM and Computing Education Research

 About this research line

-We develop evidence-based tools and teaching methods for computational thinking and AI, reaching tens of thousands of students and teachers across Flanders and beyond.
+We develop evidence-based tools and teaching methods for computational thinking, AI, and robotics reaching tens of thousands of students and teachers across Flanders and beyond.

 Introduction